-The Figure above shows the location of excavation units on the site through 2011.
+Figures 4 and 5 (p.
+10, above) shows the location of excavation units on the site through 2012.
 Easton (2007a:14-18) provides details on test and excavation units prior to 2007.
-In 2004, nine m were excavated contiguous to the first unit in the East lobe, while an additional six m were excavated in the West lobe; a five meter trench was also begun in the

-Permafrost lobe of the site.
+In 2004, nine m were excavated contiguous to the first unit in the East lobe, while an additional six m were excavated in the West lobe; a five meter trench was also begun in the Permafrost lobe of the site.
 In 2006, with support of the White River First Nation and the Tanana Chief's Conference, 14 m were excavated in the East lobe.
-In 2007 fortynine m units were exposed; twenty-two of these remained to be fully excavated.
+In 2007 forty-nine m units were exposed; twenty-two of these remained to be fully excavated.